the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 The `ORDER BY` clause allows you to sort rows returned by a `SELECT` clause in ascending or descending order <u>based on a *sort expression*</u>.
 - This sort expression is like the one that does follow the `SELECT` clause.
 A sort expression is optionally followed by `ASC`ending or `DESC`ending.
-- With multiple comma-separated expressions, `n-th + 1` expression is executed on the sorted result of `n-th` expression.
+- With multiple comma-separated expressions, `n-th + 1` (next) expression is executed on the sorted table resulting from the `n-th` (previous) expression.
 - Due to the order of evaluation, if you have a column alias in the `SELECT` clause, you can use it in the `ORDER BY` clause.
 - If the attribute you order by contains `NULL`(s), `NULL` cannot be executed so as to determine where it should go (up or down).
 Using one of the clauses `NULLS FIRST` or `NULLS LAST`, you can specify whether rows with the `NULL` attribute should all come first or come last in the sort.

 ---

-The `SELECT DISTINCT column ...` clause removes duplicates of `column` from the result set retured by `SELECT`.
+The `SELECT DISTINCT column ...` clause removes duplicates of `column` from the result set returned by `SELECT`.
-- With multiple comma-separated columns, `DISTINCT` uses the combination of both columns to evaluate duplicates.
+- With multiple comma-separated columns, `DISTINCT` uses the combination of both columns to evaluate duplicates (other identical combinations are removed).
 - `SELECT DISTINCT ON (column) ...` includes/keeps the first row in each of the duplicate group
 - It is a **good practice** to always use the `ORDER BY` clause with the `DISTINCT ON (expression)` to make the result set predictable.
   - Because, now that we'll have duplicates of two, this will keep the duplicates together, hence, a predictaable result.